ChrisCummins/chriscummins.github.io/_posts/2014-11-21-starting-phd.md

 I sought advice from my undergraduate supervisor, who gave me a short list of recommended Universities to consider, of which Edinburgh was one.
-Once I found the CDT website, it immediately became clear to me that this was the right position for me, and thankfully, after initially feeling overwhelmed and crippled by choice by the whole PhD application process, Edinburgh was the **only** University I submitted an application to.
+Once I found the CDT website, it immediately became clear to me that this was the right position for me, and thankfully, after the initial feeling of being overwhelmed and crippled by choice, Edinburgh was the **only** University I ended up submitting an application to.

 After deciding that the Pervasive Parallelism course was the right one for me, the application process was relatively straightforward.
-From a list of supervisors available on their website, I chose two whose research area appealed to me the most, and cold-emailed them to register my interest as a possible research student.
-Of the two supervisors I contacted, I received a very positive response from one, and after a pair of informal Skype interviews, a coding challenge, and a review of my research proposal, I was provisionally offered a place.
-The provisional aspect of their offer was dependent on my successful completion of a formal application with the University, which went without a hitch, and was largely an exercise in completing various information about my current academic progress.
+From a list of supervisors available on the school website, I chose two whose research area appealed to me the most, and cold-emailed them to register my interest as a possible research student.
+Of the two supervisors I contacted, I received a very positive response from one, and after two informal Skype interviews, a coding challenge, and a review of my research proposal, I was provisionally offered a place.
+The provisional aspect of their offer was dependent on my successful completion of a formal application with the University, which went without a hitch, and was largely an exercise in providing information about my academic history and expected degree.

 For me, the most unexpected part of the application process was the lack of "filtering".
 At any reasonably sized company, you can expect a